 CONTRIBUTIONS TO GERMAN-JAPANESE MEDICAL RELATIONS

-Keywords: History of veterinary medicine, 19th century, veterinary education, Germany, Japan, Berlin, Tokyo
+Keywords: history of medicine, 19th century; physicians, medical education, Germany, Japan.